 Transplanting Datura Seedlings

 Datura metel seedlings are fragile and cannot withstand rough handling and conditions during transplanting.
-Knowing when to plant, where to begin growing, how to transplant, and space estimation of datura metel will reduce transplant shock and increase success rate.
+Knowing when to plant, where to begin growing, how to transplant, and space estimation of datura metel will reduce transplant shock and increase the success rate.

-Transplant once the last frost has subsided, usually around late April and early May.
+- When: Transplant once the last frost has subsided, usually around late April and early May.
 Regions that experience little to no winters can plant earlier, while regions that experience winter are better off waiting until May for good measure against a late frost.

-Select an area that receives full sun during the majority of the day.
+- Where: Select an area that receives full sun during the majority of the day.
 Datura metel are sun-loving plants and never seem to get too much sun.
 The more sun, the larger the plant will grow as long as moisture is kept in check.
 Moist does not mean "wet."
 Select an area that does not dry out quickly or is susceptible to becoming waterlogged.

-Datura metel do not like to be disturbed once the roots have taken hold.
+- How: Datura metel do not like to be disturbed once the roots have taken hold.
 Keep the peat pod intact when transplanting to reduce transplant shock.
 Water thoroughly once transplanted, and carefully press the soil around and on top the peat pod.
 Keep the soil moist, but not wet as stated above.
 Some varieties can withstand waterlogged soil for a short period of time due to their tropical habitats that experience torrential rainfalls, but saturated soil should be avoided when possible.

 Soil for Datura